 You do not want to wait until the warm days of summer come to make sure your air conditioner is working properly.
 Late spring is the perfect time to have your air conditioner inspected and serviced.
 Unless you are well-versed in HVAC maintenance, this job is best left to a professional.
 Call your local HVAC specialist soon to make an appointment for a thorough inspection that includes changing the filters and checking all the components of your AC.
 Once the hot weather hits, you will be glad you were proactive.

 Clean Your Windows and Screens

 Over the winter, your windows can get pretty grimy.
 Now that the weather is pleasant, it is time to clean the windows, both inside and out.
-Spray your windows down with cleaner and wipe it off with newspaper or a squeegee to ensure they are streak free.
+Spray your windows down with cleaner and wipe them off with newspaper or a squeegee to ensure they are streak-free.
 You should also remove your storm windows and replace them with screens that will let fresh air flow into your house.

 Get Your Summer Tools Ready